Texas State University Logo

 • Arrive 15 minutes prior to your appointment time.

-• Provide accurate information concerning your past health history, medications, allergies (including latex), current address, phone number and emergency contacts.
+• Provide accurate information concerning your past health history, medications, allergies (including latex), current address, phone number, emergency contacts, and health insurance coverage.

 • Respect the rights of other patients and staff.
-Follow all Texas State rules and regulations pertaining to safety, smoking and general conduct.
+Follow all Texas State rules and regulations pertaining to safety, smoking, COVID-19 and general conduct.

 • Ask questions regarding your diagnosis or treatment.